 Most vendors at Yappy Hours are paid in exposure.
 Meaning, the entirety of their compensation comes from what is usually extremely limited access to the community.
 For some vendors this works.
 But it won’t for everyone.
 Understanding how your vendors are motivated and expect to be compensated can go along way towards planning a successful Yappy Hour.
 If planned properly, your Yappy Hour should be a benefit to everyone in attendance – vendors included.

-Not All Types of Vendors Benefit from Yappy Hours
+Not All Types of Vendors Tend to Benefit From Attending Yappy Hours

 Whether this exposure is valuable or not is going to depend a lot on the type of community you’re engaging and what kind of products you sell.